astrapi69/sign-and-verify/README.md

 </div>

-Utility library that can sign and verify java objects
+Utility library that can sign and verify java objects.

 If you like this project put a ⭐ and donate

 ## License

 The source code comes under the liberal MIT License, making sign-and-verify great for all types of applications.

 ## Maven dependency

 Maven dependency is now on sonatype.
 Check out [sonatype repository](https://oss.sonatype.org/index.html#nexus-search;gav~de.alpharogroup~sign-and-verify~~~) for latest snapshots and releases.

 Add the following maven dependency to your project `pom.xml` if you want to import the core functionality of sign-and-verify:

 For development with jdk 1.8 use following version: